RogueScholar/tg/README.md

 The client supports <kbd>Tab</kbd>-completion and command history.

-A "Peer" refers to the name of the contact or dialog and can be accessed by TAB completion as well.
+A "Peer" refers to the name of the contact or dialog and can be accessed by Tab- completion as well.
 For user contacts, the peer name is `FirstName_LastName` with all whitespace replaced by underscores.
-For encrypted chats an exclamation point is prepended, as in `!FirstName_LastName` and if two or more peers happen to have the same name, an octothorpe '#' followed by a sequential Arabic numeral is appended to the name, such as `A_B`, `A_B#1`, `A_B#2`, and so on.
+For encrypted chats, an exclamation point is prepended (as in `!FirstName_LastName`) and if two or more peers happen to have the same name, an octothorpe '#' followed by a sequential Arabic numeral is appended to the peer name, such as `A_B`, `A_B#1`, `A_B#2`, and so on.

 ### Supported commands